elviejo79/elviejo79.github.io/2023-12Dic-13-DevolopingAnIbisYamlLanguage/docsraw/index.md

 So  I need to break that cycle.

 ```
 ?
+How can I break the deadlock of organizing my mind?
+    * use a tool that already exists, until you can develop your own
-What alternatives do I have?
+?
+What alternatives do I have? (aggghhh I want to put this nested but it doesn't work)
     * Dot/graphviz
         + It works now and is stable
         + It can handle subgraphs